MakeSchool-Tutorials/Node-Reddit-Clone/P11-Vote-On-A-Post/content.md

   1. Write vote up and vote down routes
   1. Add new attributes to `Post` model
   1. Update DOM with response
-  1. Restrict to 1 vote per user
-  1. Let people 'undo' their vote
-1. Sort posts by # of votes

 # Voting Plan